 Join the Lab Culture and Refuge in Europe

-We have started a new lab: Culture and Refuge in Europe where you can share your links, pieces of writing, stories, images and thoughts – collecting, connecting and discussing inspiring cultural initiatives and voices from across Europe that explore ways of living alongside each other in these changing times.
+In the lab Culture and Refuge in Europe you can share your links, pieces of writing, stories, images and thoughts – collecting, connecting and discussing inspiring cultural initiatives and voices from across Europe that explore ways of living alongside each other in these changing times.

 What's the Idea Camp?